davidscholberg/tmux-cluster/README.md

 #### TODO

+* Add method of alerting the user if any hosts in the cluster failed to connect.
 * Add ability to specify multiple clusters on command line, each one creating a different session.
 * Add command line option to specify path to clusterssh config.
 * Make tmux-cluster match clusterssh's behavior of using the "default" cluster if no cluster is specified.